dsindex/iclassifier/README.md

 => out of memory!!

-** accelerate lauch, deepspeed & t5-11b
+** accelerate lauch, deepspeed stage 2 & t5-11b
 $ accelerate config
 In which compute environment are you running? ([0] This machine, [1] AWS (Amazon SageMaker)): 0 Which type of machine are you using? ([0] No distributed training, [1] multi-CPU, [2] multi-GPU, [3] TPU): 2